 As well, I came across two books linking sleep disorders with sucralose, but I have not read them.
 If you have done the reading, please leave your perspective in the comments capsule below.

-After not finding much “official” information on this topic I began reading through various blogs.
+After not finding much official information on this question I began reading through various blogs.
 I've never forgotten that years ago our very fine pediatrician (all of them should be like him) told us he believed that such products would result in a rash of childhood cancers within ten years.
 That was about 25 years ago.

 Before I began researching whether insomnia was linked to these sweeteners I knew they could create other health problems, even for diabetics.
 Evaluating the relationship of insomnia to these products was important because a sensible person has to ask if there enough information to validate the claim.